Current Students

 Reyna's thesis investigates the impact of bilingual ballots on voter participation amongst Latinos in California.

 Jackson recently completed his masters thesis, which investigates the impact of head injury, alcohol use, and offending behavior amongst youth.
 We have also collaborated on a project investigating the relationship between traumatic brain injury (TBI) and aggressive behavior amongst NFL players.
-In Fall 2026, Jackson will begin pursing his PhD in Criminology & Criminal Justice at Florida State.
+In Fall 2026, Jackson will begin pursuing his PhD in Criminology & Criminal Justice at Florida State.

 Former Students